emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == Different DB-Models
 #slide[
-  There are a number of different database models available.
+  - There are a number of different database models available.
 These include:
     - Relational model
     - Hierarchical model
     - Network model
     - Object relational model
     - Object oriented model
     - XML-based model
 ]

 == RDBMS vs. ODBMS
 #slide[
-  There are (in general) two types of DBMS used in production:
+  - There are (in general) two types of DBMS used in production:
     - RDBMS (Relational Database Management System) stores data in tables with rows and columns, kind of like a spreadsheet.
     - ODBMS (Object-Oriented Database Management System) stores data as objects, which can be more complex and have their own properties and methods.
+  #info[
+    Databases that implement more than one type (paradigm) of databases are called _multi-paradigm_.
+An example would be SurrealDB.
+  ]
 ]

 == Most Popular Databases 2024